Edlesborough: Local Myths And Legends

-The village is also home to a village pub, the Traveler's Rest, and a used car dealer, the NMJ Motorhouse.

-Talk Talk
+Popular culture

 The English band Talk Talk filmed a music video for their song "Dum Dum Girl" on their 1984 album It's My Life.
 The video was filmed on Sparrow Hill Farm; the parish church can be seen in the background.
-It does not seem that the music video was ever released officially.
+The video was released on the band's 1990 video compilation "Natural History: The Very Best Of Talk Talk".